Mental Health Therapy Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for mental health therapy roles in Connecticut?

-The H-1B is the most common visa for licensed mental health therapists in Connecticut, as roles like Licensed Professional Counselor and Licensed Clinical Social Worker typically qualify as specialty occupations requiring a relevant master's degree.
-Some employers in underserved areas pursue J-1 waiver positions through Conrad 30, which allows J-1 physicians and certain mental health professionals to remain in the U.S. by committing to work in a shortage area.
+The H-1B visa is the most common visa for licensed mental health therapists in Connecticut, as roles like Licensed Professional Counselor and Licensed Clinical Social Worker typically qualify as specialty occupations requiring a relevant master's degree.
+Some employers in underserved areas pursue J-1 visa waiver positions through Conrad 30, which allows J-1 physicians and certain mental health professionals to remain in the U.S. by committing to work in a shortage area.

 Which cities in Connecticut have the most mental health therapy sponsorship jobs?